Residency Year

 All Praxis assessments should be passed before any student can progress into Residency II.

 Students should attempt any required Praxis Subject Assessments as early as comfortably possible to ensure their ability to retest if necessary.
-Praxis Subject Assessments that require a consructed-response can take up to 4 weeks to receive scores.
+Praxis Subject Assessments that require a constructed-response can take up to 4 weeks to receive scores.
 Requirements for graduate students may vary by program.

 Praxis Subject Assessments are available only in limited testing windows.
 Students may find available testing windows on the ETS website.